Updated June 12, 2023

 |Multithreading||Natural to JSPs since they are converted to Java classes||Way less natural than JSP|

-PHP is an open source scripting system which is very similar to JSP.
-PHP defines its own scripting language, which looks a lot like Perl language whereas JSP uses Java as a scripting language.
+PHP is an open-source scripting system that is very similar to JSP.
+PHP defines its own scripting language, which looks a lot like Perl language, whereas JSP uses Java as a scripting language.
 The PHP code is less complex to achieve certain functionality as compare to JSP.
 JSPs run inside the Java ecosystem since they are translated into a servlet, compiled and executed under JVM.
 While both JSP vs PHP is server-side scripting, popular and efficient to code server-side logic, JSP outperformed PHP in many e-commerce and banking applications.

 JSP provides a similar programming style to PHP.
 It is based on Java Servlets and requires a Tomcat like a container for backend processing; in contrast, PHP can run on its own as a CGI engine or as an integrated module in many web servers.
-PHP is more easily deployable on non-Java infrastructure whereas JSPs are more natural fit for Java ecosystem.
-Both JSP vs PHP have their own USPs.
-It is the project that a developer is working on and his skills should be the parameter, which language to be used.
-Benefits offered by JSPs are however more favorable in Java ecosystem.
+PHP is more easily deployable on non-Java infrastructure, whereas JSPs are a more natural fit for the Java ecosystem.
+Both have their own USPs.
+It is the project that a developer is working on, and his skills should be the parameter, which language to be used.
+Benefits offered by JSPs are, however, more favorable in the Java ecosystem.
 PHP is a scripting language on its own has its own ecosystem.
-The contrast between both JSP vs PHP is pretty visible.
-It all depends on the skill level of the programmer and project requirement, in terms of features like scalability, robustness, concurrency etc.
+The contrast between both is pretty visible.
+It all depends on the programmer’s skill level and project requirement in terms of features like scalability, robustness, concurrency, etc.

-This has a been a guide to the top difference between JSP and PHP.
-Here we also discuss the JSP vs PHP key differences with infographics, and comparison table.
-You may also have a look at the following JSP vs PHP articles to learn more –
+This has been a guide to the top difference between JSP and PHP.
+Here we also discuss the key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more –